Top 5 Hiking Trails Near Gatlinburg to Try This SummerJun 10, 2022

 Ramsey Cascades is the tallest waterfall in the park!
 This hike is 4 miles to the waterfall, and the sight you see when you get there is more than enough of a reward.
 Water drops 100 feet over rocks and then collects in a small pool at the bottom.
 Along the trail, you’ll gain more than 2,000 feet in elevation as you follow rushing rivers and streams and pass through an old-growth hardwood forest on your way to the waterfall.
 Keep in mind that it takes 5-7 hours to hike the roundtrip distance of 8 miles, so leave early enough that you won’t have to walk back in the dark!

 2. Laurel Falls

 3. Alum Cave Trail

 The Alum Cave Trail is one of the most popular hiking trails near Gatlinburg!
 During the summer, you’ll be able to see beautiful wildflowers in full bloom.
 Along the trail, you’ll see Arch Rock, which is a large concentration of black slate that formed a natural, arch-like shape over time.
 Then, you’ll see panoramic views from Inspiration Point, which has an elevation of 4,700 feet!
 The most notable landmark along the trail, however, is the Alum Cave Bluff, which is a massive concave overhang that stands about 80-feet tall.
 Many people turn around when they get to this point, but some venture past the bluffs toward Mount LeConte, which is the third tallest peak in the Smoky Mountains.

 4. Gatlinburg Trail

-One of the easiest trails to hike in the Smoky Mountains is the Gatlinburg Trail!
+One of the best and easiest places for hiking in Gatlinburg is the Gatlinburg Trail!
 This trail travels 1.9 miles from the Sugarlands Visitor Center to the outskirts of Gatlinburg.
 It runs through the forest along the West Prong of the Little Pigeon River.
 During this hike, you’ll see gorgeous views of the river, and foundations and chimneys of several old homesites.
 The Gatlinburg Trail is one of only two trails in the park that allows dogs, so if you’re staying in one of our pet friendly cabins, bring your four-legged friend along for the fun!

 5. Grotto Falls